-July 26 marked the 26th anniversary of the Americans with Disabilities Act (ADA).
-Despite two and a half decades of success, Congress has repeatedly introduced legislation that would chip away at the rights afforded by the ADA.
+This July will mark the 28th anniversary of the Americans with Disabilities Act (ADA).
+Despite nearly three decades of success, Congress has repeatedly introduced legislation that would chip away at the rights afforded by the ADA.
 While most of these bills have failed to gain traction, one particularly onerous bill will be voted on by the House of Representatives next week.

 Since 1990, the ADA has required that existing commercial establishments (such as grocery stores, doctors’ offices, recreation facilities, and homeless shelters) remove barriers that impede access by people with disabilities.
 Under current law, if a person with a disability encounters an architectural barrier that prevents her from accessing the business/facility, he or she can speak directly with the business, file a complaint with the Department of Justice, or file a lawsuit as provided under the law.